 Physical Characteristics: Long body; short, dense coat; white with black or brown spots

 03 of 10

 It's no surprise that the Doberman Pinscher has been used by the military, police, and search-and-rescue services.
 These large dogs have loads of stamina, drive, and swiftness.
 Dobermans also are incredibly loyal and trainable.
 However, they generally aren't suited to novice dog owners.
 They don't always get along with other dogs, and their strong guarding instincts and powerful physique can become a challenge if not carefully managed.

 Physical Characteristics: Muscular build; deep chest; short, smooth coat in black, red, blue, or fawn with rust markings

 The Great Dane has a large, lanky athletic physique that allows it to cover ground quickly.
 This is what historically made the breed successful at boar hunting in its native Germany.
 With their families, Great Danes tend to be gentle giants.
 They do need a lot of space to play and get their energy out.
 But they can be quite loving and loyal companions, including with children and other animal family members.

 Weight: 110 to 175 pounds

-Physical Characteristics: Giant breed dog with a muscular body and a deep chest; short and smooth coat; colors include black, blue, brindle, fawn, harlequin, and moreContinue to 5 of 10 below.
+Physical Characteristics: Muscular body; deep chest; short and smooth coat; colors include black, blue, brindle, fawn, harlequin, and moreContinue to 5 of 10 below.

 05 of 10